-The right panels of Figure~\ref{fig:thermalhistory} show the thermal histories for simulations where we fixed the reionization history but varied the total heat injection during $\HI$ reionization.
-Models with more heat injection give rise to larger temperatures and slightly lower $\gamma$ values not only during reionization but also at later times while the IGM is still reaching their asymptote values.
-Notice that, as well as for the different reionization history models, these models also produce larger pressure smoothing scale, and these differences persist even at lower redshifts long after the other thermal parameters, $\gamma$ and $T_{0}$, have relaxed to their asymptotic values.
-Once reionization is finished all these models share the same photoionization and photoheating rates and therefore $\gamma$, $T_{0}$, and $T(\Deltaopt)$ thermal parameters asymptote to the same values much faster than the pressure smoothing scale, which retains memory of the thermal history.
+The right panels of Figure~\ref{fig:thermalhistory} show the thermal histories for simulations where we fixed the reionization history, but varied the total heat injection during $\HI$ reionization.
+Models with more heat injection give rise to higher temperatures and slightly lower $\gamma$ values not only during reionization, but also at later times while the IGM is still reaching their asymptote values.
+Note that similarly as for the different reionization history models, these models also produce a larger pressure-smoothing scale, and these differences persist even at lower redshifts long after the other thermal parameters, $\gamma$ and $T_{0}$, have relaxed to their asymptotic values.
+Once reionization is completed all these models share the same photoionization and photoheating rates and therefore $\gamma$, $T_{0}$, and $T(\Deltaopt)$ thermal parameters asymptote to the same values much faster than the pressure-smoothing scale, which retains memory of the thermal history.